amuzil/docs/docs/magus/skills/modifiers.md

 ### Directional

 Aims the technique in a certain direction by walking that way.
-Additionally, the `shift`/`sneak` key makes it "lower", such as for a fire kick sweep, or block.
+Additionally, the `sneak` key makes it "lower", such as for a Fire Kick sweep, or block.

 ### Target